OS Upgrade on Longleaf: RHEL8 -> RHEL9

 How long will RHEL8 systems remain available?

-Compute nodes are in process of migrating to RHEL9.
-On July 15 2025, at least 50% of the cluster will be R9, and the R8 capacity will quickly dwindle down to 25% shortly thereafter.
-We will hold R8 at 25% of the cluster as we guage community need for the older OS, with desire to agressively END support for R8 entirely.
+All compute nodes are in process of migrating to RHEL9.
+We will hold RHEL8 around 10% to 25% of the cluster as we guage community need for the older OS, with desire to agressively END support for R8 entirely.

 Which RHEL am I on right now?